devhousellc/mongoose-fixture/README.md

 This is the clone of the original repo [mongoose-fixtures](https://github.com/powmedia/mongoose-fixtures) except several things:

+1. Db dumping supporting (could be combined with your owner migration tool to do full fixture migration)
-1. No __mongoose__ and __async__ unnecessary dependencies
+2. No __async__ unnecessary dependencies
-2. No callback, returns _Promise_ instead
+3. No callback, returns _Promise_ instead
-3. Consequent models loading
+4. Consequent models loading
-4. Connection must be specified (you almost always have db connection in your project, isn't it?)
+5. Connection must be specified (you almost always have db connection in your project, isn't it?)

 Fixtures can be in one file, or divided up into separate files for organisation